judydjy/judydjy.github.io/_pages/about.md

 Resaerch Insterests
 ======
-In pursuit of being a **condensed matter physics experimentalist**, my research is driven by the goal of developing robust and efficient methodologies for delving into the fundamental properties of novel materials with [Scanning Tunneling Microscope](https://en.wikipedia.org/wiki/Scanning_tunneling_microscope), [Molecular-Beam EpitaxY](https://en.wikipedia.org/wiki/Molecular-beam_epitaxy), [Angle-resolved photoemission spectroscopy](https://en.wikipedia.org/wiki/Angle-resolved_photoemission_spectroscopy#) and *etc*.
+In pursuit of being a **condensed matter physics experimentalist**, my research is driven by the goal of developing robust and efficient methodologies for delving into the fundamental properties of novel materials with [STM](https://en.wikipedia.org/wiki/Scanning_tunneling_microscope), [MBE](https://en.wikipedia.org/wiki/Molecular-beam_epitaxy), [ARPES](https://en.wikipedia.org/wiki/Angle-resolved_photoemission_spectroscopy#) and *etc*.

 Currently, I am foucused on several projects: